Who we are

-- Privacy Guidance: With three of the leading experts in Canadian privacy law, our firm works on a wide range of privacy-related matters, including: drafting online privacy notices; developing comprehensive privacy policies and procedures; conducting privacy impact assessments (private, public and health care sectors); advising on risk reduction strategies with the implementation of new technologies, including artificial intelligence and predictive analytics; advising on employment privacy issues; and responding to privacy commissioner investigations.
+- Privacy Guidance: With several of the leading experts in Canadian privacy law, our firm offers a wide range of privacy-related matters.
+We have a fully integrated suite of data management services including: drafting online privacy notices and proactive privacy communications; developing and supporting the implementation of comprehensive privacy policies, procedures and best practices; conducting privacy impact assessments, audits and reviews (private, public and health care sectors); advising on risk reduction strategies with the implementation of new technologies, including artificial intelligence and predictive analytics; advising on employment privacy issues; acting as an outside chief privacy officer when needed; and responding to privacy commissioner investigations.

-- Data Breach Response and Preparedness: We are always ready to guide organizations through the challenging process of responding to a data breach, which includes an assortment of tasks, such as: advising on Canadian data breach notification legal requirements; developing consumer notices and other aspects of public messaging; retaining and liaising with forensic investigators, breach response service providers, and credit bureaus; communicating with privacy commissioners across Canada; and negotiating with insurance providers.
-We also work with clients to prepare for breaches by developing breach response plans, building breach-related terms into commercial agreements, and advising on cyber-security insurance requirements.
+- Data Breach Response and Preparedness: We are always ready to guide organizations through the challenges of responding to a data breach and to deliver highly strategic and timely support.
+This includes: advising on Canadian data breach notification legal requirements; offering robust crisis communications support; developing consumer notices and other messaging; retaining and liaising with forensic investigators, breach response service providers, and credit bureaus; interfacing with privacy commissioners across Canada; negotiating with insurance providers and helping clients remedy issues during the course of investigations.
+We also work with clients to ensure breach readiness by developing integrated incident response plans, training staff, building breach-related terms into commercial agreements, and advising on cyber-security insurance requirements.

-- Information Security: We apply a risk-based approach to helping our clients understand Canadian legal requirements for information security, leveraging our relationships with top IT-security experts when more technical guidance is necessary.
+- Information Security: We understand privacy protection and cyber-security go hand-in-hand.
+We apply a risk-based approach to help our clients understand and comply with Canadian legal requirements for information security, and to mitigate associated risks, leveraging our relationships with top IT-security experts when more technical guidance is necessary.

-- Commercial Agreements: We provide end-to-end negotiation of many forms of commercial agreement.
+- Commercial Agreements: We know the data protection requirements for outsourcing within and beyond Canada’s borders.
+We help our clients establish contracts that bring peace-of-mind.
+We provide end-to-end negotiation of many forms of commercial agreements.
 Our sweet spot is data-driven or IT agreements, such as software as a service (SaaS) and other cloud computing agreements, data licensing arrangements, or online marketing and advertising agreements.
 We bring our experience negotiating on both sides of the aisle – technology and data providers and technology and data users – to provide a sensible, risk-based approach to resolving issues during negotiations.

-- Access to Information: We help clients obtain access to information from public sector bodies across Canada.
-We have the experience to know what to ask for, how to ask for it, and how to negotiate with access to information professionals.
-Our team also assists public sector clients in responding to access to information requests when outside assistance is required.
+- Access to Information: We appreciate that information can be a competitive advantage.
+We help clients obtain access to information from public sector bodies across Canada.
+We know how to navigate ATI systems and we have the experience to know what to ask for, how to ask for it, and how to negotiate with access to information professionals.
+Our team also assists public sector clients in responding to complex access to information requests when outside assistance is required.

 - eMarketing, Telemarketing and Adtech: We have extensive experience with online advertising practices, including: email marketing and anti-spam legislation (Canada’s Anti-Spam Legislation); the Canadian Unsolicited Telecommunications Rules (telemarketing); and the application of privacy law requirements to online behavioural advertising, mobile advertising, and cross-device tracking.